-The Gifts of God for the People of God.
-Take them in remembrance that Christ died for you, and feed on him in your hearts by faith, with thanksgiving.
+The gifts of God for the people of God.
+Take them in remembrance that Christ died for you and feed on him in your hearts by faith, with thanksgiving.

 (If you need Holy Communion brought to you in your pew, please ask the Usher.)

 The Christian life is deeply personal yet is essentially corporate by nature, not private.
 Every act of worship is intended not only to glorify God for His own sake, but to lift up and build up one another in Christ for His sake as well.
 The word "liturgy" literally means "the work of the people."
 A central function of liturgy is to send the message that in a worship community there are no bystanders.
 It is corporate through and through and from one end to the other.
 Singing is also a form of prayer that can help carry the heart to God not only in the words being sung but beyond the reach of words.

-The Second Communion Song, seated

-I come with joy to meet the Lord
+THE COMMUNION ANTHEM

+SUNG BY THE PARISH CHOIR

+Tune: Wonderful, merciful savior

+Lascia ch'io pianga